ajxb/vagrant-betterhosts/README.md

 ## Suppressing prompts for elevating privileges

 These prompts exist to prevent anything that is being run by the user from inadvertently updating the hosts file.
+The command path is printed in red when there are errors with Vagrant eg. if the sudo password is entered incorrectly for 3 times.
 If you understand the risks that go with supressing them, here's how to do it.

 ### Linux/OS X: Passwordless sudo

-To allow vagrant to automatically update the hosts file without asking for a sudo password, add one of the following snippets to a new sudoers file include, i.e. `sudo visudo -f /etc/sudoers.d/vagrant_betterhosts`.
+To allow vagrant to automatically update the hosts file without asking for a sudo password, add one of the following snippets to a new sudoers file include, i.e. `sudo visudo -f /etc/sudoers.d/vagrant_goodhosts`.
-The command path is printed when there are errors with sudo.
+The command path is printed when there are errors with Vagrant, check the output marked in red.

 For Ubuntu and most Linux environments:

+    %sudo ALL=(root) NOPASSWD: [the-command-path]

+An example complete:

-    %sudo ALL=(root) NOPASSWD: [the-path]
+    %sudo ALL=(root) NOPASSWD: /home/user/sites/vvv/.vagrant/plugins/gems/3.1.2/gems/vagrant-goodhosts-1.1.6/lib/vagrant-goodhosts/bundle/cli_amd64_linux

 For MacOS:

-    %admin ALL=(root) NOPASSWD: [the-path]
+    %admin ALL=(root) NOPASSWD: [the-command-path]

 Replace in both %sudo/%admin with the username it if it is not working for you.